cliosight/Docs/README.md

 ## JSON body of a Report <a name="report"></a>
 While a form is the data input interface, a report is the output of data analysis.
 Both are equipped with bulk upload and download options.
-Additionally, results of a report can be accessed via Cliosight's API that can serve as a source of data for multiple applications.
+Additionally, results of a report can be accessed via Cliosight's API that can serve as a source of data for visualization applications.
 1. A report contains filters and drill-down options through nested forms and reports.
 Just like a drop-down menu in a form, filters in a report can either have hardcoded values or column values of another report or a table.
 2. The contents of a report is nothing but the result of a SQL query.
 For any schema in an enterprise application, we can have numerous queries and hence innumerable reports and filters.
 A report can be embedded using a URL in the format: